malmarz/website/content/en/slides/aipub/index.md

 ---

-## What is Causing all this Exciement?
+## What is Causing all this Excitement?
 - Deep Learning AI models
 - Specifically, Deep Learning models that can produce human-like content
   - These are called Generative AI models